Seekatar/seekatar.github.io/_posts/2024-08-11-build-template-repository.md

 {% endraw %}
 ```

 `steps` can't contain `variables` so we can't do the same thing.
-Instead we'll add another parameter.
+Instead, we'll add another parameter.

 ```yaml
 {% raw %}